mabiesen/se_interview_questions/README.md

 11. Consistently insufficient staffing
 12. A department culture that avoids knowledge sharing
 13. A department culture that doesn't really care about "good code"
+14. A large portion of the codebase that is not human readable: poor naming conventions, mixed responsibilities among classes/modules/methods, strong and/or hidden couplings, etc.